Extinction Cycle

 Reed Beckham's story is not only the story of the soldier who keeps taking impossible missions.
 His arc begins with command responsibility inside Team Ghost, breaks open at Building 8, and then keeps asking whether a man can remain human after every mission takes another piece of him.
 The early books make his leadership personal: he rescues Kate, keeps Horn and Riley moving after the first catastrophe, challenges hidden command logic when civilians and scientists are treated as expendable, and turns Team Ghost into a family system as much as a military unit.

 The bodily cost of Reed's war matters to the biography.
-He loses a leg and a hand, and those injuries should be treated as turning points rather than costume details.
 The later material uses his damaged body to show that his identity cannot be reduced to physical capability.
 When Reed is dropped into Chicago with one hand and one leg and has to fight his way through ROT soldiers, the point is not simply that he is tough.
 It is that the old Team Ghost reflex is still alive inside a body that the war has already broken.

 His Dark Age return to field work gives the page its emotional spine.
 Reed has a wife, a son, a rebuilt household, and a chance to remain behind the line, but the same protective code that made him save strangers in the first outbreak pulls him back toward the people no one else can reach.
 The later Reed is therefore both veteran and warning: he can inspire a civilization, but he also shows how difficult it is for survivors to stop spending themselves after the emergency becomes normal life.